DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 > [!info]+ **The Swarms of Ravens**
 > The **swarms of ravens** that accompanied the players to Yester Hill follow in the skies behind them, but don't join in the fighting.
 (If the players mention this, Muriel points out that they'd be of little use when attacking against more dangerous foes than the blights of the winery, but notes her belief that they may find some way to help all the same.)
 >
 > Although the ravens won't act as combatants in battle, they can aid the players in their fight against Ludmilla and in their efforts to escape should the ritual fail.
-See [[#Ludmilla & Muriel]] and [[#Stopping the Ritual]] for more information on how the ravens help.
+See [[#Ludmilla's Provocations]] and [[#J5f.
+Stopping the Ritual]] for more information on how the ravens help.
 ## J5a.
 Entering the Circle
 The druids' circle is largely as described in <span class="citation">Y3.
 Druids' Circle (p.
 197)</span>.
 However, add the following text to the end of the area's description: